Benzodiazepine Addiction Treatment

 Although there are multiple causes for the soaring popularity of benzodiazepine use amongst Americans, researchers point to the increasing prevalence of anxiety, benzo mentions in popular music, and drug trafficking as contributing factors.

-Anxiety is a feeling of worry, fear or apprehension that often comes as a reaction to stress.
+Anxiety is a feeling of worry, fear, or apprehension that often comes as a reaction to stress.
 During an anxiety attack, people feel uncomfortable symptoms as a result of the brain’s fight-or-flight reaction.

 These symptoms include, but aren’t limited to: